Al-Ashdaq: Life

-Abd al-Malik succeeded his father in late 685 but remained suspicious of al-Ashdaq.
-The latter did not relinquish his claims and viewed Abd al-Malik's accession as a violation of the arrangements reached in Jabiya.
+Abd al-Malik succeeded his father in late 685.
+He was suspicious of al-Ashdaq, as the latter did not relinquish his caliphal claims and viewed Abd al-Malik's accession as a violation of the arrangements reached in Jabiya.
 When the caliph left Damascus on a military campaign against Zubayrid-held Iraq in 689, al-Ashdaq took advantage of his absence to launch a revolt, seize the city and declare his right as sovereign.
 This compelled Abd al-Malik to abandon his campaign and address al-Ashdaq's rebellion.
 In the ensuing standoff in Damascus between their supporters, Abd al-Malik offered al-Ashdaq amnesty in return for his surrender, to which al-Ashdaq obliged.
 Abd al-Malik remained distrustful of al-Ashdaq and had him summoned to his palace in Damascus, where he executed him in 689/90.